-Georgia Journalist of the Year - January 2026
+Georgia Journalist of the Year - Due Jan.
+25, 2026

 Each year, GSPA recognizes the top senior student journalist in the state with the Georgia Champion Journalist Award.
 The winner receives a monetary prize and represents the state in the Journalism Education Association's National Journalist of the Year competition.
 GSPA also honors the top junior in the state with the Junior Journalist of the Year Award.

-JOY ENTRY FORM (available in December 2025)
+JOY ENTRY FORM

 The Champion Journalist and Junior Champion Journalist competitions require entrants to complete an online portfolio of their work.
-According to the JEA website, which GSPA follows for this contest, Candidates should create an online portfolio for examples of their work, and organize it based on the categories outlined on the judging rubric:
+According to the JEA website, which GSPA follows for this contest, candidates should create an online portfolio for examples of their work, and organize it based on the categories outlined on the judging rubric:

 Reporting and Writing